Transitional Kindergarten (TK)

-The Kindergarten Readiness Act of 2010, (Senate Bill 1381) changes California's entry-age for kindergarten from five years of age, and for first grade from six years of age, by December 2nd to September 1st.
+The Kindergarten Readiness Act of 2010, (Senate Bill 1381) changed California's entry-age for kindergarten to five years of age, and for first grade to six years of age by September 2nd.
 To allow local districts time to prepare for implementation, the new age requirement was phased-in over three years beginning in the 2012-13 school year.
-This bill creates a transitional kindergarten to build a bridge between early learning and kindergarten.
+This bill created a transitional kindergarten to build a bridge between early learning and kindergarten.
 The SUSD Board of Trustees approved the creation of a Transitional Kindergarten (TK) class beginning during the 2012-2013 school year at the May 8, 2012 school board meeting.

 The benefits of a Transitional Kindergarten (TK) program: